0dragosh/simple-invoice/README.md

 ## Releasing New Versions

 This project uses semantic versioning (SemVer) for releases.
-A release script is provided to help automate the versioning process.
+There are two ways to create a new release:

-### Using the Release Script
+### 1. Using the Release Script (Local)

 The `release.sh` script helps increment the version number and create a new release.
 It works only on the main branch and tracks versions from git tags.